 Lofty AI’s cash flow calculator

-This calculator works on any of our A.I.'s approved properties -- both traditional and short-term rental properties.
+This calculator works on any of our A.I.'s approved properties –– both for traditional and short-term rental properties.

-You're able to adjust the loan duration, mortgage APR, price, down payment, operating expenses, rent, vacancy rate, and much more.
+You are also able to adjust the loan duration, mortgage APR, price, down payment, operating expenses, rent, vacancy rate, and much more.

 Alongside our calculator, the Lofty AI real estate investing platform is constantly identifying properties that are undervalued and located within neighborhoods primed for rapid appreciation.